jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+25 Jan 2022  <a name="25-Jan-2022"></a>

+- Book review by Benjamin Markovits, in *TLS* Jan 21 2022, pps.
+8 - 9 (no link):

+  "(In the author's new novel, a main character) has invited a handful of old friends to hunker down with him on his country estate ...
+It is never quite clear why any of these people ... has decided to show up ... not just for a weekend but for several months.  ...
+The result is that the set-up feels more like a novelist's conceit  and less like a genuine occasion.
+And, once he has got his characters on site, (the author) doesn't really know what to do  with them.
+The plot is an answer to the question, 'how can I make things happen to these people?' instead of the question, 'what would happen to  these people?'
+This is most likely because, in reality, the answer would be 'not much'. ...

+  There is plenty of action ...
+Yet, for all the drama, the book feels uneventful.
+There is a comic energy to the prose that doesn't often break into humour and instead creates a kind of low-gravity zone for the characters to operate in.
+None of their actions carries real weight. ...
+  You get the sense that (the author) keeps having to make up stuff for his characters to talk about because they don't have enough depth to their lives to keep a conversation going. ...
+And almost all their thoughts are either explanations of the plot or designed to make it happen. ...

+  (A central plot point), when it comes, has been heavily foreshadowed.
+  Yet, this doesn't save the chain of events that leads up to it from feeling implausible ...
+Perhaps strangest of all about this novel is the way (the author) seems to lose interest in his own (main character) ... who initiates the whole retreat, (but) plays less and less of a role as the plot wears on. ...

+  All of this is first draft stuff, signs of the haste in which the book was dashed off and then published.
+(The author) can certainly write, and there are many great lines, sharp insights, both funny and serious, which deserve a better book to live in ..."

+  *TLS* is one of the few journals that occasionally publishes unfavorable reviews, that consider whether a novel's plot, characters, and dialog are convincing, and whether the language and tone match the subject matter.

  5 Oct 2021  <a name="5-Oct-2021"></a>

 - Do Us All a Favour by Emily Bernhard Jackson, review of *Sweet Dreams: